sjfakharian/Data-Insight-Tools/Bias_Detection.md

 - **Healthcare**: Diagnostic systems may provide less accurate results for underrepresented populations
 - **Employment**: Hiring algorithms may discriminate against certain demographic groups

 The real-world impact of these biases extends beyond individual decisions to reinforce structural inequalities.
-As the authors note, "Advancing artificial intelligence feeds into a global industrial military complex," highlighting the broader sociopolitical context in which these technologies operate[^1].
+As the authors note, "Advancing artificial intelligence feeds into a global industrial military complex," highlighting the broader sociopolitical context in which these technologies operate.

 ## Types of Bias and Their Sources